ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

 };
 ```

-So, answer, for example, for France should be randomly picked one from `frone.myanswers.com` and `frtwo.myanswers.com`.
+So, the answer, for example, for France, should be randomly picked one from `frone.myanswers.com` and `frtwo.myanswers.com`.
 Let's define function for random selection:
 ```typescript
 /**